BOOK A FREE DISCOVERY CALL

 Use this when

-You notice you’re judging feelings (“too much”), minimizing them, trying to fix them fast, going numb, snapping, people-pleasing, or feeling activated by your child’s big emotions, and you can’t hold space for theirs.
+You notice you’re judging feelings (“too much”), minimizing them, trying to fix them fast, going numb, snapping, people-pleasing, or feeling activated by your child’s big emotions, and you can’t hold space for them.

 Ingredients